-- A. Individual Students: An individual who attends or has applied to attend or has been admitted to the institution. - B. Minor: An individual younger than 18 years of age. - C. Organizations - a.
-Includes the following: - i.
-An association, corporation, order, society, corps, club or service, social or similar group, whose members are primarily students or alumni of the institution. - ii.
+- a.
+Includes the following: - An association, corporation, order, society, corps, club or service, social or similar group, whose members are primarily students or alumni of the institution. - ii.
 A national or international organization with which an organization is affiliated. - D. Other persons associated with an organization - a.
-Any individual person, including a student, University employee, non-student, nonemployee, or alumni associated with an organization.
+Any individual person, including a student, University employee, non-student, non-employee, or alumni associated with an organization.
 Association with an organization may include, but is not limited to, organization volunteer, advisor, coach, or event/program support. - b.
 Any individual associated with an affiliated national organization of an organization. - E. Alcoholic liquid: A substance containing liquor, spirit, wine, beer, malt, or brewed beverage or any combination thereof. - F. Bodily injury: Impairment of physical condition or substantial pain. - G. Drug: A controlled substance or drug defined in The Controlled Substance, Drug, Device and Cosmetic Act, as noted below: - a.
 Substances recognized in the official United States Pharmacopoeia, or official National Formulary or any supplement to either of them; - b.
 Substances intended for use in the diagnosis, cure, mitigation, treatment or prevention of disease in man or other animals; - c.
 Substances (other than food) intended to affect the structure or any function of the human body or other animal body; and - d.
 Substances intended for use as a component of any article specified above (i.-iii.) but not including devices or their components, parts or accessories. - H. Serious bodily injury: Bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ. - I. Brutality: An act or behavior that is cruel and violent, and shows no feelings for others. - J. Extreme embarrassment: - a.
 To cause a state of extreme distress; or - b.
 To impair a bodily function, or the function of a body part; and - c.
-Exists in a very high degree or goes to great or exaggerated lengths, or exceeds the ordinary, usual, or expected. - K. Of a sexual nature: An act or behavior of sexual misconduct, as outlined in the University Student Handbook (pages 60-62). - L. Reckless indifference:

-a.
-To have reckless disregard of the consequences of one's acts or omissions; and b.
+Exists in a very high degree or goes to great or exaggerated lengths, or exceeds the ordinary, usual, or expected. - K. Of a sexual nature: An act or behavior of sexual misconduct, as outlined in the University Student Handbook (pages 60-62). - L. Reckless indifference: - a.
+To have reckless disregard of the consequences of one's acts or omissions; and - b.
 More than negligence, but is satisfied by something less than acts or omissions for the very purpose of causing harm or with knowledge that harm will result.